bandprotocol/bandchain-docs-archived/docs/integration-tools/pricefeed/introduction.md

         "deposit": "10000000stake"
     }
     ```

 2. submit the proposal
     ```
-    oracle-consumerd tx gov submit-legacy-proposal update-symbol-request proposal.json --from alice
+    oracle-consumerd tx gov submit-legacy-proposal update-symbol-request update_symbol_requests.json --from alice
     ```

 ### Another way to initiate source channel and symbol requests

-To utilize the Ignite feature to replace the genesis state, insert the code shown below into the `config.yml` file. and restart the chin by using `ignite chain serve -r -v` command.
+To utilize the Ignite feature to replace the genesis state, insert the code shown below into the `config.yml` file. and restart the chain by using `ignite chain serve -r -v` command.

 ```yml
 pricefeed: